 What are the Benefits of Workplace Art?

-In order to establish company culture, you must immerse your team in the business’s core values.
+To establish a company culture, you must immerse your team in the business’s core values.
 Well, one highly effective way to do this is through workplace art.
 The following infographic contains some additional benefits of workplace art:

 Which Benefits Should Small Businesses Consider Offering?

-Here are eight unorthodox benefits that are becoming increasingly valuable in today’s workforce:
+Here are eight different benefits that are becoming increasingly valuable in today’s workforce:

 1. On-site Chair Massages